 Passwords may reign supreme as the most common way to authenticate your online identity, but they increasingly provide very little protection.
 Once a password is stolen, hackers can use those credentials to log in to applications and business systems, bypass other access controls and wreak serious havoc.
-In fact, according to the 2018 Verizon Data Breach Investigations Report, stolen login credentials are the leading cause of data breaches.
+In fact, according to the 2020 Verizon Data Breach Investigations Report, stolen login credentials are the top tactic used by hackers to achieve data breaches.

 And there are an alarming variety of attack vectors hackers can take advantage of to steal passwords or gain access, including phishing attacks, brute force attacks, web app attacks, point of sale intrusions and even stolen hardware.

 Unfortunately, users often make it easier for hackers by choosing weak passwords, using the same password for multiple applications, storing passwords in insecure locations and keeping the same password for long periods of time.
 These practices may help them remember their logins, but they invite hackers in through the front door.